kyma-project/cli/README.md

 kyma install -s latest
 ```

->**TIP:**

->Read more about the available [commands and flags](https://github.com/kyma-project/cli/blob/master/docs/03-02-use-kyma-cli.md).
->You can also try out Kyma CLI using [these examples](https://github.com/kyma-project/cli/blob/master/docs/03-03-examples.md).
+>**TIP:** Read more about the available [commands and flags](https://github.com/kyma-project/cli/blob/master/docs/03-02-use-kyma-cli.md).You can also try out Kyma CLI using [these examples](https://github.com/kyma-project/cli/blob/master/docs/03-03-examples.md).

 ## Development